Jan-23-Liftoff-KC/team-lindsay-group-repo/README.md

 1. One doctor to many patients (@OneToMany on the Doctor @Entity model)
 2. Many patients to one doctor (@ManyToOne on the Patient @Entity model)
+3. One patient can have many appointments (@OneToMany on the Patient @Entity model)
+3. One doctor can have many appointments (@OneToMany on the Doctor @Entity model)

 ## Database and Back-end
 1. Has at least 3 tables